- April 23, 1961

 In 1988 Martini left Pavesi Racing team to join the First Racing team.
 He won at Autodromo di Pergusa and had three more podiums before finishing 4th in the Formula 3000 Drivers’ Championship, behind Roberto Moreno, Olivier Grouillard, and Martin Donnelly.

-Martini returns to Formula 1
+Martini returned to Formula 1 in 1988

 While competing in F3000, Martini was called by Minardi after the Canadian Grand Prix to replace Adrian Campos.
 That was a second chance for the Italian driver to make his name in the series.
 His first race was at the streets of Detroit and Pierluigi secured his place in the team’s history.
 He finished 6th what was the first point scored in the history of Minardi team.
 However, the rest of the season wasn’t as good.
 He failed to qualify for two races, had many retirements, and finally finished 17th overall.